eliza411/katacoda-doks/doks/step1.md

 ## Step 3: Build a Docker Image

-To deploy this in the old days, you'd run `pip` to install your requirements and get your environment just so, then make sure you had a Python runtime that was compatible with your code.
+To deploy this in the old days, you'd run `pip` (Python's package manager) to install your requirements and get your environment just so, then make sure you had a Python runtime that was compatible with your code.
 But that creates a reproducibility problem.
 "It works on my machine," you might say as you provide this code to someone who doesn't have the same environment as you.

 But, if we define the environment we need to run this code in a `Dockerfile`, we can create an image, which is a build of not only our code, but the runtime and